grahekk/ETL-geo_dem/README.md

     - **dem files**: sources for this pipelines are US, NASA and Canadian official pages.
 More is described in *Data Sources* headline.

-- **scripts**: This directory contains Python scripts that make up data pipeline and ETL process.
+- **scripts**: This directory contains Python scripts that make up the data pipeline and ETL process.

-    - **pipeline_download**: This subdirectory contains modules related to data download.
+    - **pipelines**: This subdirectory contains modules related to data download, transformation, and loading processes.

+        - `model_data.py`: Module containing classes and blueprints for data structure.
+        - `model_pipeline.py`: Contains the main functions and classes for creating and managing the data pipeline
-        - `pipeline_download_Canada_DEM.py`: Functions for downloading Canadian DEM data.
+        - `pipeline_download_Canada_DEM.py`: Functions for downloading Canadian DEM (Digital Elevation Model) data.
-        - `pipeline_download_USGS_DEM.py`: Functions for downloading USGS DEM data.
+        - `pipeline_download_USGS_DEM.py`: Functions for downloading USGS (United States Geological Survey) DEM data.
-        - `pipeline_download_utils.py`: Utility functions shared among download modules.
+        - `pipeline_download_utils_soils.py`: Utility functions shared among download modules and specific functions for downloading soil data.
-        - `pipeline_download_WMS.py`: Functions for downloading data from a Web Map Service (WMS).
+        - `pipeline_download_WMS_canada.py`: Functions for downloading data from a Web Map Service (WMS) and official Canadian geospatial data.
+        - `pipeline_download_s3_global.py`: Functions for downloading global datasets from Amazon S3 storage
+        - `pipeline_flows.py`: Handles the management and execution of different data flows within the pipeline
+        - `pipeline_load_localPG.py`: Functions for loading data into a local PostgreSQL database
+        - `pipeline_transform_grass.py`: Functions for transforming data using GRASS GIS tools
+        - `pipeline_transform_qgis_resample.py`: Functions for resampling data using QGIS (Quantum GIS) utilities
+        - `pipeline_transform_sea_level.py`: Framework for processing and creating the sea level rise data from DEM tiles
+        - `pipeline_transform_soils.py`: Functions for transforming soil data for further analysis.
+        - `pipeline_transform_vrt_gdal.py`: Functions for creating and transforming VRT (Virtual Raster) datasets using GDAL (Geospatial Data Abstraction Library).
+        - `pixel_conectedness.py`: Functions for analyzing pixel connectedness in raster datasets
+        - `tile_utils.py`: Utility functions for handling and processing data tiles

     - `main.py`: The main script that orchestrates the entire data pipeline.
 It imports functions from the pipeline modules and executes them in the desired order.
+    - `config.yaml`: Configuration file containing settings and parameters for the data pipeline.
+    - `settings.py`: Contains configuration settings and constants used throughout the pipeline scripts.

+- **qgis_other**: This directory contains Python scripts for using QGIS (PyQGIS) API utilitie.
+        - `qgis_create_graphics.py`: Functions for creating graphical representations of geospatial data using QGIS.
+        - `qgis_create_grid.py`: Functions for creating spatial grids using QGIS.
+        - `qgis_run_app.py`: Script for running a QGIS application and executing QGIS functions programmatically.

+- **docs**: This directory contains Python scripts for generating data documentation.
+        - `compile_json_metadata.py`: Compiles metadata from various sources into a JSON format
+        - `update_README_tables.py`: Updates tables in the README file with the latest data and metadata information.
+        - `word_documentation_creation.py`: Generates Word documents for data documentation purposes.

 ## How to Use

+0. Git clone this repo

 1. Set up a virtual environment and install the required dependencies.